Holarse-Linuxgaming/social-media-broadcaster/README.md

 ## Config ##

--If you want to use for e.g. only the Twitter export, you delete the other (e.g. GNUSocial) from the config.
+- If you want to use for e.g. only the Twitter export, you delete the other (e.g. GNUSocial) from the config.
--The Intervall in General is specified in minutes.
+- The Intervall in General is specified in minutes.
 (1h = 60min, 1d = 1440min)
-- The content of the prefix and suffix must be surrounded by double ticks.
-(e.g. suffixmsg = " #linuxgaming")
+- The content of the prefix and suffix must be surrounded by double ticks. (e.g. suffixmsg = " #linuxgaming")

 ## Installation ##